 Meet The Board

-Belinda Phipps (Chair, pictured above)
+Belinda Phipps (Chair)

 Graduating with a BSc Hons in Microbiology, Belinda joined Glaxo Pharmaceuticals becoming UK Marketing Manager.
 While completing an MBA at Ashridge Management College, Belinda joined the poorly performing Blood Transfusion Service as CEO to lead a merger.
 She left the service able to supply all the hospital blood requirements without fail and was awarded the Duncan Nichols leadership prize and quality award.
 After a time managing a Medical Publishing company she became CEO of an NHS Trust and cut waiting times many fold while improving quality and holding costs.

 Belinda has recently stepped down as NCT CEO after 15 years during which the charity grew six fold and is now supported by 110,000 members reaching nearly a quarter of all first time parents with classes and supporting millions more through other services.
 NCT has been instrumental in bringing about changes in the law, policy and practice and is now the leading charity in the sector.
 Belinda is one of five girls and has three daughters sparking her passion to see gender equality become a reality.

 Farah Ahmad Perez has over 20 years’ experience as a senior executive in business-to-business publishing companies and in the retail industry.
 Leading and working with large national and international teams has led Farah to encounter gender imbalance in the workplace and has motivated her to directly highlight and address these everyday issues.
 She believes in self-empowerment, for women in particular, through education, action and collaboration.
 She has a BA in European Languages from Durham University and an MBA from Cambridge University.
 Her direct corporate experience, plus commercial and strategic skills, adds to the strength and diversity of the Fawcett Society Board.